IELTS CUE CARD – TALK ABOUT A TV SERIES YOU REMEMBER

 Animals are eclectic creatures; they go all the way from the very friendly and domesticated to the lethal and feral.
 They come in different shapes, sizes and colours.
 Even animals of a single species are incomparable to their counterparts due to the sheer number of differences.

-Today I will talk about one of my all-time favourite animals; the horse.
-Like other animal species, horses too, come in different sizes and colors.
-Shetland ponies have a stockier body, round shape, thick fur, and short stubby legs, they are not much used in athletic pursuits.
-Arabian Horses, on the other hand, are taller, sleekly built with light bones, they are used exclusively for racing.
-Now, both of these are scientifically speaking horses, but are oh so different in appearance, nature and purpose.
+Today I will talk about one of my all-time favourite animals: the horse.
+Like other animal species, horses too come in different sizes and colours.
+Shetland ponies have a stockier body, round shape, thick fur, and short, stubby legs; they are not much used in athletic pursuits.
+Arabian horses, on the other hand, are taller and sleekly built with light bones; they are used exclusively for racing.
+Now, both of these are, scientifically speaking, horses, but they are oh so different in appearance, nature and purpose.

 Q.1 Do people in your country keep animals at home?